greatericontop/GreatStudier/README.md

 ## Usage

-Run `main.py` in the root directory of the project.
+Run `main.py` in the `greatstudier` directory.

 Default directory for sets is `~/GreatStudier/`.
-You can change this in the configurations. **MAKE SURE TO TYPE TO FULL PATH TO THE DIRECTORY OR IT MIGHT BREAK.**
+You can change this in the configurations.
+You will need to enter the full path, but the home folder `~` is supported.

 It is suggested to edit the options file though the CLI, but if you're feeling brave, go ahead and edit it raw.